MicrosoftDocs/entra-docs/docs/identity/authentication/concept-mandatory-multifactor-authentication.md

 **Question**: What if I already has MFA enabled, what happens next?

 **Answer**: Customers that already require MFA for their users who access the applications listed previously don't see any change.
-If you only require MFA for a subset of users, then any users not already using MFA will now need to use MFA when they sign in to the application.
+If you only require MFA for a subset of users, then any users not already using MFA will now need to use MFA when they sign in to the applications.

 **Question**: What if I have a "break glass" scenario?